danielbodnar/awesome-stars/README.md

 ## es6

+- [Pop-Code/nestjs-console](https://github.com/Pop-Code/nestjs-console) - A nestjs module that provide a cli to your application.
 - [standard/eslint-config-standard](https://github.com/standard/eslint-config-standard) - ESLint Config for JavaScript Standard Style
 - [ehmicky/cross-platform-node-guide](https://github.com/ehmicky/cross-platform-node-guide) - 📗 How to write cross-platform Node.js code
 - [webpack/webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
 Packs many modules into a few bundled assets.
 Code Splitting allows for loading parts of the application on demand.
 Through "loaders", modules can be CommonJs, AM